xi-project/zf-boilerplate/README.md

 # Useful concepts, aka. putting your controller on a diet

 The boilerplate is, at heart, the same Zend Framework MVC you've perhaps come to love and hate.
 The same concepts, therefore, mostly apply to the boilerplate as well.
-But the fact remains that the MVC structure we're building on stems architecturally from days of yore - which means there are a few important architectural decisions to be made. *Services and Presenters* are the result, and both are here for your convenience.
+But the fact remains that the MVC structure we're building on stems architecturally from days of yore - which means there are a few important architectural decisions to be made. **Services and Presenters** are the result, and both are here for your convenience.
 You can choose to ignore them if you wish; they are add-ons to the core, not integral to the MVC's functioning.
+If you do ignore them, keep in mind that they are intended to represent our current best bets in fighting spaghetti.

 At the practical core of these additions is the [skinny controller paradigm](http://weblog.jamisbuck.org/2006/10/18/skinny-controller-fat-model).
 In short, it means extracting *data handling* and *content presentation* from the controller layer, leaving only decision-making behind.
 This discourages copy-paste and encourages [simple, succinct controllers with little dependencies](http://codebetter.com/iancooper/2008/12/03/the-fat-controller/).
 There's even a decent [introduction to the concept](http://survivethedeepend.com/zendframeworkbook/en/1.0/the.model) from ZF's point of view.
 More philosophically taken, the additions are attempts to allow programmers to more accurately reflect the SOLID and DRY design principles.